20chan/github-now/Readme.md

 ![preview](/preview.png)

-Update your profile with the song you are listening at youtube music, using chrome extensions, in real time.
+Update your profile with the song you are listening, using chrome extensions, in real time.

+## Supported Platforms

+- Youtube Music
+- Soundcloud

 ## Howto